 Apply as a New Zealand secondary school student

-If you are an international student currently studying at a New Zealand secondary school, here is how to apply.
+If you are an international student currently studying at a New Zealand secondary school, follow these steps to apply.

 As a current New Zealand international secondary school student, you can:

-• apply now through Puaha, the online portal
+• apply now through Puaha, our student portal

 • apply before your exam results are available